 Assuming you have had at least 7 hours of good quality sleep, you shouldn’t wake up feeling tired each morning.
 If the quality of your sleep is poor, there are several factors that contribute to this: caffeine intake, bladder irritation, prostate problems, hypoglycemia, and stress to name some.
 If you are getting deep, refreshing sleep but still, you aren’t waking refreshed, consider the following:

 - Hypothyroid – an underactive thyroid can present as difficulty getting up in the morning

 - Adrenal fatigue – Adrenal fatigue is more accurately termed HPA axis dysfunction.
 Your adrenal (or stress) glands work overtime when you’re under stress.
 Chronic stress or intense stress can deplete the levels of the vitamins and minerals that the adrenal glands need, meaning they won’t function well.
 Part of their role (as well as regulating blood sugar, blood pressure, and inflammation) is to regulate energy, drive, and motivation.

-- Food allergies or environmental allergies – when the immune system is in overdrive either fighting infection, or fighting food or environmental allergens, it’s tiring.
-Removing food sensitivities, reducing environmental allergen exposure and balancing the immune system can help.
+- Food allergies or environmental allergies – when the immune system is in overdrive either fighting an infection or fighting food or environmental allergens, it’s tiring.
+Removing food sensitivities, reducing environmental allergen exposure and balancing your immune system can help.